 Does food make you happy?
 It makes me happy…and sometimes a little nervous.

 You’ve been there, so don’t judge!
 When you’re not quite sure what you’re going to eat, or you’re not sure what exactly is in front of you, or you have no clue what it will taste like, it can make you apprehensive!
 But sometimes a bit excited, too.
-That’s why we take food tours when we can, like in London and in Amsterdam!
+That’s why we take food tours when we can, like in London, Barcelona, and Amsterdam!

 When we booked the Bite Berlin Food Tour, we did what we normally do…browse the website and read reviews.
 Even so, it was difficult to get a read on exactly what we’d be sampling, after all, food tours are known for keeping a little bit under wraps to add a bit of mystery.
 You know what?
 I like that!